ut33/IDD-Fa19-Lab3/README.md

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
-What voltage values do you see from your force sensor?** Ranges from 0 to 1023 like potentiometer
+What voltage values do you see from your force sensor?** Ranges from 0 (no force) to 1023(5V -- output for large amounts of force).

 **b.
-What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
+What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)** The relationship is logarithimic as a small change in force corresponds to a large change in voltage (increase).

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**